EOLab-HSRW/jetson-models/README.md

   <img src="https://github.com/user-attachments/assets/c9056f44-5639-41bb-b2b1-2473cf0680e9" alt="Jetson X Snap!" />
 </p>

-## Overview
+## Deploying Deep Learning for Everyone

 This repository provides a Python-based model manager designed for running AI inference models on a Jetson device.
-It leverages NVIDIA's [`Jetson Inference Library`](https://github.com/dusty-nv/jetson-inference) to manage deep learning models efficiently.
+It leverages NVIDIA's [Jetson Inference Library](https://github.com/dusty-nv/jetson-inference) to manage deep learning models efficiently.
 Additionally, the manager sets up a WebSocket server, enabling remote clients to interact with the models and send images for real-time inference.

-While the main objective is to facilitate model interaction through [Snap!](https://snap.berkeley.edu/), a block-based programming language for educational and demonstrative purposes, the manager also supports connectivity from any programming language that supports WebSocket communication.
-This makes it highly flexible for various applications.
+The main objective is to facilitate model interaction through [Snap!](https://snap.berkeley.edu/), a block-based programming language for educational and demonstrative purposes, the manager also supports connectivity from any programming language that supports WebSocket communication.

-### Features:
-- Simplifies the management and execution of AI models on Jetson devices.
-- Supports remote interaction via WebSocket.
-- Enables real-time inference with various deep learning models.
-- Optimized for educational and research environments.

-🔗 **Snap! to the `js` Extension Link:** [`https://eolab-hsrw.github.io/jetson-models/snap_blocks/jetson.js`](https://eolab-hsrw.github.io/jetson-models/snap_blocks/jetson.js)
+🔗 **Snap! to the `js` Extension Link:** [https://eolab-hsrw.github.io/jetson-models/snap_blocks/jetson.js](https://eolab-hsrw.github.io/jetson-models/snap_blocks/jetson.js)

 ---